digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

 Getting started
 ***************

 The Java bindings library can be added to a `Maven <https://maven.apache.org/>`_ project.
-Read :ref:`setup-maven-project` to configure your machine.

 .. _bindings-java-setup-maven: